patrickpr/trapdirector/docs/01-install.md

   permissions = [ "status", "objects/query/Host", "objects/query/Service" , "actions/process-check-result" ]
 }
 ```
-Note: These permissions are sufficient as of now but may be subject to change (module will check for this, see below).
+Note: These permissions are sufficient as of now, but may be subject to change in a future version of trapdirector (the module will check for this, see below).

 Reload `icinga2` with `systemctl reload icinga2` command.

-Then configure API usage in the module starting with setting IP/hostname.
+Then configure the API settings in the trapdirector module:

 ![install-10](img/install-10.jpg)

-Fill following fields:
+Fill in the following fields:
-* icinga2 host IP: IP or hostname of icinga2 server
+* icinga2 API Host IP: IP or hostname of icinga2 server
-* Port: Port of icinga2 API (5665 by default)
+* icinga2 API TCP Port: Port of icinga2 API (5665 by default)
-* API username: Name of the user in icinga2 `api_users.conf` file.
+* icinga2 API username: Name of the user in icinga2 `api_users.conf` file.
-* API password: Password of the API user.
+* icinga2 API password: Password of the API user.

 Then, the module will test connection and report OK if everything is fine :